-Iraq profile - timeline - BBC News
+Iraq profile

 1920 - League of Nations approves British mandate in Iraq, prompting nationwide revolt.

-1921 - Britain appoints Faysal, son of Hussein Bin Ali, the Sherif of Mecca, as king.
+1921 - Britain appoints Feisal, son of Hussein Bin Ali, the Sherif of Mecca, as king.

 Independence